-The desired printer settings are not selected by the program.
-The printer configuration selected last and set in the UPL manual mode will be chosen.
-For this reason, the printer, scaling and format must be manually set once in the OPTION panel of UPL prior to the measurement.
-It is recommended to select a LOW or MEDIUM resolution and integer scale factors for the printer output.
-If fractional scale factors (especially values <1) are used, the pixel values are interpolated and the print quality is be reduced.
+Printer type and desired settings are not selected by the program but the printer selected last and set in UPL manual mode will be chosen.
+For this reason the desired printer, scaling and format should be manually set once in the OPTION panel of UPL prior to the measurement.
+It is recommended to select a LOW or MEDIUM resolution and as far as possible integer scale factors for the printer output.
+If fractional scale factors (especially values < 1) are used, the pixels values are interpolated and the print quality could be reduced.